Eric Lupfer, Executive Director

 Marco Buentello first joined Humanities Texas in September 2015.
 A native of Laredo, he received his MA in history and political thought and his BA in history from Texas A&M International University (TAMIU).
 During his graduate studies at TAMIU, he researched the involvement of American volunteers in the Spanish Civil War of 1936.
 He also worked as a graduate assistant for the Department of Humanities, assisting history professors with class administration and lectures.
 At Humanities Texas, he assisted in administering the grants program and supported the education program.
 In November 2018, he took a position in the Office of Sponsored Projects (OSP) at The University of Texas at Austin.
 At OSP, he assisted departmental grant seeking efforts by reviewing and submitting federal and private research grants.
 Marco returned to Humanities Texas in October 2020 to continue to support the grants program.

-Elizabeth Bradford Frye, Assistant Director of Education
+Elizabeth Bradford Frye, Co-Director of Education

 Elizabeth Bradford Frye joined Humanities Texas in October 2015.
 She received her PhD in English and her MA in creative writing from The University of Texas at Austin.
 While completing her doctorate, Elizabeth taught courses in literature, creative writing, and rhetoric and composition.
 She also served as the assistant director of UT's New Writers Project MFA program and as an editorial assistant for the Walt Whitman Archive.
 In addition to administering Humanities Texas’s family reading program Texas Storytime, she supports the organization’s teacher institute and education programs.